Top 25 Things to Do in Madeira: Must-See Attractions, Activities, and Hidden Gems

 Location: Monte, near Funchal

-Best Time To Visit: Anytime
+Best Time to Visit: Anytime

 Cabo Girão skywalk